rdewolff/temple/README.md

 - pass data to view : how to do it properly?
 - split logic
 - file upload
-- list of reserver keyword not to use in our source code var name or function name
+- list of reserved keyword not to use in our source code var name or function name
 - list of properties like $render.ns that we can use
 - component event list (init, etc..?)
 - understand client vs server side rendering